apache/cloudstack-documentation/source/adminguide/accounts.rst

 account, not the users.
 A user can operate on any resource in the account provided the user has privileges for that operation.
 The privileges are determined by the role.
-A root administrator can change the ownership of any virtual machine from one account to any other account by using the assignVirtualMachine API.
-A domain or sub-domain administrator can do the same for VMs within the domain from one account to any other account in the domain or any of its sub-domains.
+A root administrator can change the ownership of any Instance from one account to any other account by using the assignVirtualMachine API.
+A domain or sub-domain administrator can do the same for instances within the domain from one account to any other account in the domain or any of its sub-domains.

 .. _using-dynamics-roles: